jng-dev/Uvessel/README.md

 6. The resulting installer will be placed in `dist/`.
    This is the file you distribute to end users.

-   The GitHub Actions workflow also publishes a `latest.json` manifest alongside the installer (used by the auto-updater).

 ### Build commands (local)

 ```